 If you have multiple versions of a page for different languages or regions, tell Google about these different variations!
 Doing so will help Google Search point users to the most appropriate version of your page by language or region.
 This can decrease your bounce rate and ideally (if you follow the steps highlighted above!) increase conversions by ensuring that your target audience lands on the page that is most relevant for them.

 Reminder!
 Hreflang is a Signal, NOT a Directive!

 It’s possible that users in France might still see the content that you created for your French Canadian audience.
 When curating hreflang tags take ISO codes and regional codes into consideration to give Google additional clues so it’s not only obvious who should be viewing the content, but also where they should be located.

-These codes aren’t always as intuitive as they’d seem, we recommend utilizing this hreflang tag generator from Aleyda Solis to ensure you’re on track for international success!
+These codes aren’t always as intuitive as they’d seem, we recommend this hreflang tag generator to ensure you’re on track for international success.

-Learn more about international SEO and let us know what you’re currently working on for your global SEO strategy in the comments below!
+Learn more about international SEO and let us know what you’re currently working on for your global SEO strategy!